github/docs/content/github/setting-up-and-managing-organizations-and-teams/about-identity-and-access-management-with-saml-single-sign-on.md

 ---
 title: About identity and access management with SAML single sign-on
-intro: 'If you centrally manage your users'' identities and applications with an identity provider (IdP), you can configure Security Assertion Markup Language (SAML) single sign-on (SSO) to protect your organization''s resources on {% data variables.product.prodname_dotcom %}.'
+intro: 'If you centrally manage your users\' identities and applications with an identity provider (IdP), you can configure Security Assertion Markup Language (SAML) single sign-on (SSO) to protect your organization\'s resources on {% data variables.product.prodname_dotcom %}.'
 product: '{% data reusables.gated-features.saml-sso %}'
 redirect_from:
   - /articles/about-identity-and-access-management-with-saml-single-sign-on